 If you want to support that phenomenal process properly, start getting in your prenatal vitamins NOW if you aren’t already.
 Even if you don’t know whether you’re pregnant, your body needs all those extra nutrients to help support fertility.

 I’ve got separate posts on pregnancy supplements and natural ways to protect your fertility, but meanwhile I highly recommend starting on Ritual prenatal multivitamins with vegan omega DHA as soon as possible.

 How soon after unprotected sex can you test for early pregnancy?

 Most pregnancy tests are at their most accurate on the day after your missed period.
 Some claim to be able to accurately predict pregnancy up to 6 days earlier.
-However the further away from your period date you are, the less reliable any pregnancy test will be.
+However the further away from your next period you are, the less reliable any test will be.

 *Not an affiliate link, by the way!
 I just genuinely rate these tests and believe in cutting back on landfill wherever possible.